dmitriy-kiriyenko/morgan/README.md

 ## Bundled roles

-There are several pre-bundled roles which you can use as a building blocks for a bigger "real" roles.
-This pre-bundled roles are named with an underscore sign and should not be used to search & query nodes.
+There are several pre-bundled roles which you can use as a building blocks for a bigger roles.
 You should create roles with a meaningful names like 'appserver' or 'db-slave' it is better to avoid names like 'mysql' or 'postfix'.

-### _base
+### base

 Base role is applied to all nodes.
 It enables firewall and sets up special deployment and administrator accounts for a node.
 It sets up ssh authorized keys.